Brandun DeShay: Style and influences

 In an interview with MTV UK, DeShay said that Pharrell Williams and Yasutaka Nakata's music inspired him.
 He also stated that N.E.R.D, Kanye West, MF DOOM, Lupe Fiasco, A Tribe Called Quest and Lil Wayne were some of his influences initially.

+Personal life

+DeShay was romantically involved with American model and former ex-girlfriend of Jaden Smith, Sarah Snyder from 2013 to 2014.
+In 2014, he met Los Angeles marketing director of Popular Demand, Monica Lin, whom he dated until 2016.